R.J. O'Donnell: Early life

 R.J.
-O'Donnell was born in Chicago Ward 25, Cook County, Illinois on October 6, 1891 to Robert Emmett O'Donnell and Emma Megler O'Donnell, themselves children of Irish immigrants from Donegal, Ireland.
+O'Donnell was born in Chicago Ward 25, Cook County, Illinois on October 6, 1891 to Robert Emmett O'Donnell and Emma Megler O'Donnell, themselves children of Irish immigrants from County Donegal, Ireland.
 O'Donnell was the second born of five children.
 His siblings were Margaurette (b.
 July 1889), Maria (b.
 January 1894), Gerald (b.
 May 1896) and William (b.
 October 1898).
 As a child, O'Donnell attended the Fuller School on 41st Street in Chicago.
 However, at age twelve he began his career in show business as an usher at both the Old Chicago Opera House and the Iroquois Theatre.

 The act headlining on the day of the tragic Iroquois Theater fire on December 30, 1903, was Eddie Foy and the Seven Little Foys, the First Family of American Vaudeville Theater.
 Future Warner Bros. producer Bryan Foy became one of O'Donnell's closest friends during his time at the Interstate Theater Circuit.

 The death of his father in 1910 pushed R.J. into seeking greater roles of responsibility.
 As a result of the immediate financial strain, his family began taking on boarders from Pennsylvania to help with expenses.
 It was his Chicago theater contacts that would secure him a position on Broadway in New York City.